THURSDAY'S SCRIPT TIP:

 location "They fight" takes up less than 1/8th of a page, and they might only schedule a

 half hour to shoot that scene.
-Unfortunately, that fight scene may take a whole day to
+Unfortunately, that fight scene may take a couple of days to

 shoot!
 Guess what?
 They just cut your fight scene because they didn't schedule